Isabel-0000/pairwise_seq_alignment/README.md

 Hirschberg takes O(mn) time and O(min(m,n)) space.

-To use, run the executables hirschberg and needleman-wunsch or compile algorithm classes with their runners.
+To use, run the executables hirschberg and needleman-wunsch or compile algorithm classes with their runners. time was run to find CPU efficiency (user + sys) and valgrind was used to find memory usage.
-# time
-  was used to find CPU efficiency (user + sys)
-# valgrind
-  was used to find memory usage.